mtds/mysql_backup_script/README.md

 ## Command Line Options

-The following is a complete list of the cmd line options.
+The following is a complete list of the cmd line options for the backup script:

 ``
 -d  Directory used to store database backup